 Hidden in the Himalayas, with all the matchless scenery you’d expect, the tiny country of Bhutan is staggeringly beautiful.
 Piercing peaks and plunging valleys fold into its borders, where you can climb to mountaintop monasteries, hike through ancient forests and horseback ride over lush green plains, while local guides give a real insight into the country’s living spirituality.

 Bhutan has been quietly forging its own path for centuries.
 Now, it’s leading the way in sustainable tourism.
 With at least sixty percent forest cover, Bhutan takes environmental conservation seriously.
-It’s already carbon negative, and is set to become the world’s first fully organic nation by 2020, as well as limiting the number (and impact) of its tourists by imposing a per-day minimum spend for visitors.
+It’s already carbon negative, and while the target to become the world’s first fully organic nation by 2020 has been pushed back, they are still actively working on it.